 When I was in Ireland last year, we dug deep into the history of potatoes, including the famine.
 It was a very sad, but fascinating lesson in Ireland's history.

 If you haven't read any of the articles about my Ireland trip, check out things to do in County Wicklow and see how they put your face right in the foam of a Guinness draught at the Guinness Storehouse in Dublin.
-I have more coming from that trip soon.

 Instead of the basic boiled potatoes, why not try a delicious Irish Potato Pie alongside your next meal?
 I don't think you'll miss the blandness of the old way of doing potatoes after trying this recipe.